pivotal/docs-tap/workloads/using-functions.hbs.md

 - A traditional webserver application might be a better fit if you want to implement an entire website or API in a single container

-> **Important:** Beta features have been tested for functionality, but not performance.
+> **Important** Beta features have been tested for functionality, but not performance.
 > Features enter the beta stage so that customers can gain early access, and give
 > feedback on the design and behavior.
 > Beta features might undergo changes based on this feedback before the end of the beta stage.